-Advance Diversity Services (ADS) offers Specialised and Intensive Services (SIS) short-term support (up to six months) to help humanitarian entrants and other visa holders access services and develop skills to manage complex and critical needs independently.
+Advance Diversity Services offers short-term support (up to six months) for eligible humanitarian entrants and other visa holders with complex needs, to access services and develop skills to manage intense and critical needs independently.
 Services are offered to clients who live/work/study in the St George and Sutherland Shire areas.

 Who’s eligible for SIS?

-People who are eligible for SIS often face complex or multiple barriers, which make it hard for them to manage their most critical needs independently.
-SIS helps people break down barriers and find support to manage:
+People who are eligible for SIS often face complex or multiple barriers to managing their most critical needs.
+SIS helps people find support to manage:

 - Health needs that are severe, critical, long term and/or unmanaged